timfox456/R-course/c2/README.md

 ```

+### Step 6: Press the "Run" button to run a single line of code

+Ensure the cursor is on line 8" `a = 2.3`

-Press the run button once
+Press the run button once:
 ![](../img/lab02-05-run-line.png)

 You should see the console below echo the value